Ircam-RnD/bitalino-max/README.md

 It is based on the BITalino cpp API by PLUX - Wireless Biosignals, S.A.
 The files bitalino.h and bitalino.cpp have been added here for convenience, the original ones can be found [there](https://github.com/BITalinoWorld/cpp-api).
 This object should be compiled with Max SDK version 6 or greater.
-Clone the repository in any subfolder of Max SDK examples folder and compile with XCode.

 ## messages to inlet

-- start : starts a thread that will connect to BITalino through the API. only 1 instance of the object is allowed to connect to BITalino at the same time
+- connect : starts a thread that will connect to BITalino through the API. only 1 instance of the object is allowed to connect to BITalino at the same time
-- stop : stops the thread and releases connection with BITalino
+- disconnect : stops the thread and releases connection with BITalino

-- poll <ms_poll_interval> : starts polling frames
-- nopoll : stops polling frames but keeps connection with BITalino alive
+## attributes

+- continuous : if set to 0 (default value), all incoming frames from bluetooth are output immediately after they have been received. if set to 1, enables an internal clock reconstructing the signal at a constant rate determined by the interval attribute.
+- interval : (default value 2) determines the interval in milliseconds between 2 consecutive frames when continuous mode is on

 ## messages from outlet